dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/0-intro.md

 Notes:
 - Good morning, I'm DaShaun Carter
 - Spring Dev Advocate, VMware Tanzu
-- Yesterday was amazing, I'm jazzed to be here
 - I started measuring my career in days
 - Because of a former Spring Developer Advocate, James Weaver
 - In my role as VP of Engineering, uncomfortable